-When we began developing the mission and vision for our school, we used the High Tech High (HTH) model to help guide our development.
+When we began developing the mission and vision for our school around 2011, we used the High Tech High (HTH) model to help guide our development.
 We wanted to emulate the exciting and motivating school environment that HTH has created for its students and teachers.
-The SAE School is modeled after the highly successful High Tech High framework.

 A Chinese proverb says: “Tell me, and I’ll forget.
 Show me, and I may remember.
 Involve me, and I’ll understand.”
 The effectiveness of hands-on learning is undeniable.
 Project-Based Learning is a dynamic approach to teaching in which students explore real-world problems and challenges, simultaneously developing cross-curricular skills while working in small collaborative groups.